 What is the Salary of a Biomedical Engineer?

-A biomedical engineer's salary will depend on location, position and experience.
+In the UK, the average salary for a biomedical engineer is £36,028 per year.
+An individual's salary will depend on location, position and experience.

 Entry Level Biomedical Engineer Salary